 Young Musicians Platform

-The Two Moors Festival's Young Musicians Platform Competition began in 2002, when the Festival was still in its infancy, but in the 1200 square miles of Dartmoor and Exmoor we realised there were very few performance opportunities for enthusiastic young musicians living in the Southwest.
+The Two Moors Festival's Young Musicians Platform Competition began in 2002, when the Festival was still in its infancy, but in the 1200 square miles of Dartmoor and Exmoor it was realised that there were very few performance opportunities for enthusiastic young musicians living in the Southwest.
 From this realisation came the idea to find four under-nineteen year olds who could share a concert in the main Festival, and who could also receive some prize money.
 The competition was set up for instrumentalists as well as singers.
-The only thing we did not permit was backing tapes.
+The only thing not permitted was backing tapes.

 The panel has always comprised three or four experienced professional musicians including Philip Fowke, Melanie Ragge, Tamsin Waley-Cohen and Robert St John Wright to name but few.